moebiussurfing/ofxSurfingImGui/README.md

 - Inactive, hidden or locked styles

-- Hide labels and values
+- Hide, or floating tooltip, labels and values

 - DearWidgets